milasudril/texpainter/imgproc/make_radial_gradient.imgproc.md

 ## Parameters

-__Size:__ (= 0.9333333333333333) The size of the mask, along the nominal x axis.
-The default value is set such that the diameter is halve the size of the image.
+__Size:__ (= 0.9333333333333333) The size of the gradient, along the nominal x axis.
+The default value is set such that the diameter is half the size of the image.

 __Scale with resolution:__ (= 1.0) If > 0.5, scale the size with rendering resolution.
 Enable this when output is used for spectral filtering.